gwbres/zynq7-sdr/README.md

 ------------
 contains all the project sources.

+Please, note the xps-edk IPs are **deprecated**, our linux drivers and userspace programs are only valid for the **vivado** IPs.
+The differences being memory addresses, interrupt flags number and fpga registers addresses.

 **#xps-edk** contains valid IPs to use with the XPS/EDK Xilinx tool.
 The driver subdirectory contains the related kernel drivers.
-**vivado** contains IPs to use with Vivado (new Xilinx tool). add the sx1255 ip to use this particular radiomodem the ram-iq-1.0 ip uses axi-lite transfer to send the I/Q samples from the sx1255 IP. the ram-iq-2.0 ip uses axi-streaming and zynq7-dma flow to send the I/Q samples from the sx1255 IP.
+**vivado** contains valid IPs to use with Vivado (new Xilinx tool). sx1255-1.0 controls the SX1255(SEMTECH) radiotransceiver, through an AXI-SPI gateway.
+  The ram-iq-1.0 ip uses axi-lite transfer to send the I/Q samples from the sx1255 IP. the ram-iq-2.0 ip uses axi-streaming and zynq7-dma flow to send the I/Q samples from the sx1255 IP.